 You can now see labels that explain how herbs can influence different actions in the body.
 However, herbal supplement labels can't refer to treating specific medical conditions.
 This is because herbal supplements are not subject to clinical trials or to the same manufacturing standards as prescription or traditional over-the-counter drugs.

 For example, St. John's wort is a popular herbal supplement thought to be useful for treating depression in some cases.
-A product label on St. John's wort might say, "enhances mood," but it cannot claim to treat a specific condition.
+A product label on St. John's wort might say, "enhances mood," but it cannot claim to treat a specific condition, such as depression.

 Precautions when choosing herbal supplements

 Herbal supplements can interact with conventional medicines or have strong effects.
 Do not self-diagnose.
-Consult your doctor before taking herbal supplements.
+Talk to your doctor before taking herbal supplements.

 Educate yourself.
 Learn as much as you can about the herbs you are taking by consulting your doctor and contacting herbal supplement manufacturers for information.